 When considering college costs, many families and students may come across incorrect information about the financial aid application and approval process.
 Every financial situation is unique, including yours.
 With some research, you will likely find that financial aid is not only available to you, it's really a good option.

 Read the Top 10 Financial Aid Myths and the facts that debunk them.

 Get your financial aid questions answered now by contacting 412-392-3930 or firstname.lastname@example.org.

-We recommend academically admitted students submit their tuition deposit by June 1, 2020, and their housing deposit by July 1, 2020, to reserve a space in the incoming #PointPark2024 class.
+We recommend academically admitted students submit their tuition and housing deposits as soon as possible to reserve a space in the incoming #PointPark2024 class.
 Submitting your $300 tuition deposit means you are able to register for classes and receive housing information as early as possible.